-I am a writer, reporter, correspondent and documentary producer, from Toronto & based in New York City.
+I am a writer and documentary film producer, born in Toronto and based in New York.
 I'm also a National Fellow at New America.

-Most recently, I worked as a documentary film reporter & correspondent at NBC News (NYC), making 10-20 minute short docs.
-I reported on illegal nursing home evictions, the black market for abortion pills, a controversy over the definition of death, a suspicious Taser death in Texas, an effort in Germany to track down brain tissue stolen from Holocaust victims, the financial struggles of Charlottesville rally survivors, a fake royal family in Serbia, fake news in Idaho, and the opening of old secret police archives in Albania -- among other subjects.
-I appeared on NBC Nightly News and regularly on MSNBC to discuss my reporting.
+Previously, I worked as a documentary film correspondent & producer at NBC News.
+I reported on illegal nursing home evictions, the black market for abortion pills, a controversy over the definition of death, a suspicious Taser death in Texas, an effort to track down brain tissue stolen from Holocaust victims, the financial struggles of Charlottesville rally survivors, a fake royal family in Serbia, fake news in Idaho, and the opening of old secret police archives in Albania — among other subjects.
+I appeared on The Today Show and NBC Nightly News, and regularly on MSNBC.

 © 2020 by Katie Engelhart